FurryCoders/FAAPI/README.md

 See under [FAAPI](#faapi) for more details on this behaviour.

 Furthermore, any get operation that points to a disallowed path from robots.txt will raise an exception.
-This check should not be circumvented, and the developer of this module does not take responsibility for violations of the TOS of Fur Affinity.
+This check should not be circumvented, and the developer of this library does not take responsibility for violations of the TOS of Fur Affinity.

 ### Cookies